Banking and Securities

 The 30-day goal is an industry established best practice.
 The department is nationally accredited by the Conference of State Bank Supervisors, and the National Association of State Credit Union Supervisors.

-Percentage of depository and non-depository examiners with the highest certification available for their level of experience
+Percentage of eligible depository and non-depository examiners with the highest certification available for their level of experience

 The Department of Banking and Securities places high value on employee satisfaction and development to ensure a motivated workforce.
 The department encourages staff to earn certifications relevant to their field of work.
 This is demonstrated by our high percentage of credentialed staff.
-A highly skilled workforce is essential to providing strong regulatory oversight, especially in the current economic environment and is a required aspect of accreditation.
+A highly skilled workforce is essential to providing strong regulatory oversight and is a required aspect of accreditation.

 Percentage of all non-depository licensees examined

 The Pennsylvania Department of Banking and Securities licenses more than 30,000 non-bank ("non-depository") lenders, including mortgage brokers, originators, lenders and servicers; auto sales finance companies; debt management and debt settlement companies; check cashers; consumer discount companies; credit services loan brokers; pawnbrokers; and money transmitters.

 The department routinely conducts examinations of licensees for compliance with the laws and corrective actions are addressed when a violation is uncovered in order to provide relief to the consumer and gain compliance with the law.